kcjonesevans/intro-to-python/README.md

 # Intro to Python

-This is the Girl Develop It Intro to Python course.
+This is the Girl Develop It Dayton Intro to Python course derived from the GDI-NYC Intro to Python course with minimal changes.
 Material is loosely based on Think Python by Allen B. Downey and written by Caleb Smith.

-The course is meant to be taught in 4 two-hour sections.
+The course is meant to be taught in 4 two-hour sessions.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.